NeedsCoffee/Tailscale-Updater-Windows/README.md

-# An Updater for Tailscale on Windows
+# A Tailscale Client Updater for Windows

 This is a little project to develop an updater & release collector for Tailscale on Windows.